TULiberalArts/Institute-for-Survey-Research/pages/current-projects.md

 ## A Pediatric Quality Measurement Center and Testing Laboratory
 ISR collects data for CHOP’s Clinical Validation of Pediatric Global Health Scale via telephone survey with a multimodal sequential recruit and survey at three points for 1,000 parent child dyads.
 Data collection consists of a baseline survey, 1 month follow-up and 6-12 week follow-up with client-provided list sample.
 A countable dyad complete requires both parent and child to complete the interview at each wave.
 - _Principal Investigator: Heidi Grunwald, Project Director: Keisha Miles_

-You can view a full pdf of our [Past Research Projects](https://liberalarts.temple.edu/sites/liberalarts/files/PAST%20PROJECTS.pdf)<br>
-You can view a full pdf of our [Seleted Publications and Citations](https://liberalarts.temple.edu/sites/liberalarts/files/PUBLICATIONS_0.pdf)<br>